Kong AI Gateway Alternative for Enterprise Teams

 - Ask for a live demonstration of blocked prompts, routing outcomes, and operator review instead of only policy configuration screenshots.

-- Ask whether the shortlist provides a clean path from quick evaluation to day-two operator workflow.
+- Ask whether the shortlist provides a clean path from initial evaluation to day-two operator workflow.

 - Ask how the team would extend the chosen path into governed internal AI search and other internal AI workloads.